Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Hardware API Validation and Scaling Analysis

 \paragraph{Super-linear scalers (globally entangled).} Conversely, QFT, QML, and Chem exhibit aggressive, near-quadratic growth.
-QFT scales $80{\to}160{\to}324{\to}457$ in depth ($5.7{\times}$) and $28{\to}69{\to}191{\to}277$ in 2Q gates ($9.9{\times}$).
-QML tracks almost identically: $78{\to}175{\to}283{\to}454$ depth ($5.8{\times}$), $28{\to}73{\to}174{\to}281$ gates ($10.0{\times}$).
-These algorithms rely on dense, long-range entanglement graphs (e.g., the all-to-all logical requirement of QFT).
-Compiling these graphs onto the sparsely connected heavy-hex lattice requires extensive SWAP routing networks, triggering a cascading inflation of both two-qubit gates and overall circuit depth.
-Their near-identical compiled footprints at every width directly explain the mutual confusion between QFT and QML observed in the W2 topology inference task, validating our simulated corpus findings on real hardware.
+QFT scales $80{\to}142{\to}254{\to}363$ in depth ($4.5{\times}$) and $30{\to}70{\to}175{\to}236$ in 2Q gates ($7.8{\times}$).
+These algorithms rely on dense, long-range entanglement graphs that trigger cascading inflation in both gate count and depth on restricted lattices.

-\paragraph{Intermediate scalers (Hamiltonian-aligned).} QAOA sits neatly between the two extremes, scaling $38{\to}52{\to}77{\to}92$ in depth ($2.4{\times}$).
-Its 1D ZZ chain Hamiltonian partially aligns with the heavy-hex coupling graph, capping its routing overhead relative to globally entangled families but accumulating more inflation than purely local ansätze.
+\paragraph{Intermediate scalers (Hamiltonian-aligned).} QAOA sits neatly between the two extremes, scaling $38{\to}53{\to}77{\to}94$ in depth ($2.4{\times}$).
+Its 1D ZZ chain Hamiltonian partially aligns with the heavy-hex coupling graph, capping its routing overhead relative to globally entangled families.